CMPSC310-AlleghenyCollege-Fall2021/course_information/README.md

 #### Course project

 This project will present you with an opportunity to design and implement a correct and carefully evaluated intelligent system for a particular problem.
+You will select an application for an intelligent system that you would like to pursue.

 #### Assignment submission